arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 - [OpenMV IDE](https://openmv.io/pages/download)
 - [Arduino IDE 1.8.10+](https://www.arduino.cc/en/software), [Arduino IDE 2.0+](https://www.arduino.cc/en/software), or [Arduino Web Editor](https://create.arduino.cc/editor)
-- To create custom Machine Learning models, the integrated Machine Learning Tools of the [Arduino Cloud](https://create.arduino.cc/iot/) are needed.
+- To create custom Machine Learning models, the Machine Learning Tools add-on integrated into the [Arduino Cloud](https://create.arduino.cc/iot/) is needed.
 In case you do not have an Arduino Cloud account, you will need to create one first.

 ## Product Overview